How To Use Myers-Briggs In Team Building Activities For Optimal Results

 There are so many choices in terms of team activities.

-In fact, it’s hard to even think about options since usually the selection just has to fit into what is happening in the company at that moment.
+In fact, it’s hard to even consider options since the selection usually just has to fit into what is happening in the company at that moment.

-Such is especially the case when most teams are so busy, and we select something to tick that box, and go back to deal with the drama we were facing.
+This is especially the case when most teams are busy.
+We select something to tick that box and then go back to dealing with the drama we were facing.

-But let’s be honest: seelections like that aren’t exactly the best for your teams and company.
+But let’s be honest: selections like that aren’t the best for your teams and company.
 What’s more, such decisions come with fallen assumptions of returns that seldom are realized.

-However, using Myers-Briggs in team building does allow managers to better understand individual team members and can help to create a more complementary team.
+However, using Myers-Briggs in team building allows managers to understand individual team members better and can help create a more complementary team.

 And, with improved mutual understanding, teams can collaborate more effectively.